QAI SPECTRE™ SUPER TURING COMPUTATION HPC MODULES

 What Are Non Deterministic Super Turing Machines And Why Are They Important?

 Harnessing uncomputable real numbers to solve computationally intractable problems is called non deterministic Super Turing analog computation.
-Non deterministic super Turing analog computation to predict chaotic signals was first experimentally demonstrated by researchers at University of Missouri in 2017.
+Non deterministic super Turing analog computation to predict chaotic signals was first experimentally demonstrated by researchers at Missouri State University in 2017.

 Current computers no matter if they use massive parallelism cannot harness analog uncomputable real numbers for computation because they are restricted to computable numbers.
 An uncomputable number is one that has no precise numerical representation, an example is the number one divided by square root of two.
 This results in an irrational number.
 Further, all the current semiconductor integrated circuits are relatively static.
 Our semiconductor circuits use wireless reconfigurable interconnect.
 This enables dynamic circuit self-organization/adaptation.